WilliamBergamin/bolt-python/docs/_future/getting_started_future.md

 ### Next steps {#next-steps}

 Now we have a working instance of a next-generation app in your workspace and you've seen it in action!
-You can explore on your own and dive into the code yourself here or continue your learning journey by diving into [App Manifests](/bolt-python/future/concepts#manifests) or looking into adding more [Functions](/bolt-python/future/concepts#functions), [Workflows](/bolt-python/future/concepts#manifest-workflows), and [Triggers](#setup-trigger) to your app!
+You can explore on your own and dive into the code yourself <a href="https://github.com/slack-samples/bolt-python-starter-template/tree/future" target="_blank">here</a> or continue your learning journey by diving into [App Manifests](/bolt-python/future/concepts#manifests) or looking into adding more [Functions](/bolt-python/future/concepts#functions), [Workflows](/bolt-python/future/concepts#manifest-workflows), and [Triggers](#setup-trigger) to your app!